 Each year, MDA works with clients to provide an enhanced line of environmentally friendly products.
-MDA's target in 2014/15 is to obtain a minimum of 10 new green products to replace traditional items that are not environmentally friendly.
-In 2013/14, MDA procured 11 new environmentally friendly products.
+MDA's target in 2015/16 is to obtain a minimum of 10 new green products to replace traditional items that are not environmentally friendly.
+In 2014/15, MDA procured two new environmentally friendly products.
 MDA will report on this initiative in the fourth quarter.

-MDA replaced five products with environmentally friendly options in 2014/15
+• MDA replaced or brought in 13 products with environmentally friendly options in 2015/16